yrccondor/wp-webauthn/readme.txt

 WP-WebAuthn also supports usernameless authentication.

-This plugin has 4 built-in shortcodes, so you can add components like register form to frontend pages.
+This plugin has 4 built-in shortcodes and 4 built-in Gutenberg blocks,so you can add components like register form to frontend pages.

 Please refer to the [documentation](http://doc.flyhigher.top/wp-webauthn) before using the plugin.